BaylorFarrell/GSPA/README.md

-downloaded contents of version 1.1 of the GSPA extension (https://addons.mozilla.org/en-US/firefox/addon/google-search-parameter-append/) xpi
+this is the downloaded contents of the xpi for the GSPA extension (https://addons.mozilla.org/en-US/firefox/addon/google-search-parameter-append/), version 1.1